PartIR: Composing SPMD Partitioning Strategies for Machine Learning: :Core

 Notice how in that final program, both \inlc{\%w1} and \inlc{\%w2} end up only used {\em sliced} across axis \inlc{"M"}, even though only \inlc{\%w2} was explicitly value-tiled.

-Inference is of paramount practical importance in ML programs.
-For example, the optimizer state in a training step function can be left to be partitioned as the parameters are by inference since parameters and optimizer state flow to element-wise operations that express the parameter update.
+Inference is very important in ML programs.
+For example, it can identify that parameters and optimizer states are partitioned similarly, as they participate in element-wise operations during the parameter update.